Ask the expert: Teaching children about money – how, when and why

 Make it fun by planning what you can do with the savings… and offer a treat for being a good helper.
 There has to be a reward for good financial planning and management.

-Pocket money is an excellent way to learn to appreciate the value of money, and to manage it responsibly.
+Teaching kids about money also involves teaching them how to manage it responsibly.
+Pocket money is an excellent way to learn and appreciate the value of money and how far they can make it stretch.

 Work out the cost of the weekly treats and bigger purchase items, like downloads or toys, that your children look for.
 Based on that, choose an age-appropriate amount of pocket money that they must spend and save.

-Emphasise that the money is to cover both, and that the Doritos and Vit-Hit on a Friday, as well as saving for their monthly Spotify subscription, must come from the weekly tenner!
+Emphasise that the money is to cover both treats and the bigger purchases.
+That way they'll know that the Doritos and Vit-Hit on a Friday, as well as their monthly Spotify subscription, must all come from the weekly fiver or tenner.

 Some parents choose not to give pocket money, but they set limits on their weekly treat spend for the child, and bigger ticket items are earned over a period, by hoovering or other house work.